Sagar-Dalwala/su_scapper/README.md

 1. Syllabus Page Scraper: Extracts syllabus PDF links from the syllabus page
 2. Full Website Scraper: Crawls the entire website and extracts all pages, images, and PDFs
 3. PDF Downloader: Specialized tool for downloading PDFs that bypasses access restrictions
+4. PDF to DOCX Converter: Converts PDFs to DOCX format and organizes them by program
+5. DOCX Data Extractor: Extracts structured data from DOCX files for model training

 ## Features